ibnuda/fpmortals/manuscript/complete.md

 sendiri lebih memilih untuk menggunakan `Throwable` demi kompatibilitas penuh atas `JVM`.

-There are two problems with an ADT of errors on the application level:

 Ada dua masalah yang muncul bila kita menggunakan ADT galat pada tingkat
 aplikasi:

--   it is very awkward to create a new error.
-One file becomes a monolithic repository of errors, aggregating the ADTs of individual subsystems.
--   no matter how granular the errors are, the resolution is often the same: log it and try it again, or give up.
-We don't need an ADT for this.
 -   sangat canggung bila kita membuat sebuah galat baru.
 Satu berkas menjadi lumbung galat utama, mengagregasi galat dari semua subsismet.
 -   tidak peduli betapa granular galat yang ada, resolusi yang dipakai cenderung sama: catat galat tersebut lalu coba lagi atau berhenti.
 Kita tidak perlu ADT untuk hal semacam ini.

-An error ADT is of value if every entry allows a different kind of recovery to be performed.

 Sebuah ADT galat menjadi berguna bila tiap catatan menerima penanganan pemulihan yang berbeda.

-A compromise between an error ADT and a `String` is an intermediary format.
-JSON is a good choice as it can be understood by most logging and monitoring frameworks.

 Sebuah kompromi antara galat ADT dan `String` adalah format pertengahan.
 JSON merupakan pilihan yang bagus karena format ini dipahami oleh kebanyakan *framework* pengawasan dan pencatatan log.

-A problem with not having a stacktrace is that it can be hard to localise which piece of code was the source of an error.
-With [`sourcecode` by Li Haoyi](https://github.com/lihaoyi/sourcecode/), we can include contextual information as metadata in our errors:

 Masalah yang muncul bila kita tidak memiliki *stacktrace* adalah sulitnya mencari kode yang menjadi sumber galat.
 Dengan [`sourcecode` oleh Li Haoyi](https://github.com/lihaoyi/sourcecode/),